Question: "Who are the elect of God?"

 The second main view is the Augustinian view, which essentially teaches that God not only divinely elects those who will have faith in Jesus Christ, but also divinely elects to grant to these individuals the faith to believe in Christ.
 In other words, God’s election unto salvation is not based on a foreknowledge of an individual’s faith, but is based on the free, sovereign grace of Almighty God.
 God elects people to salvation, and in time these people will come to faith in Christ because God has elected them.

 The difference boils down to this: who has the ultimate choice in salvation—God or man?
 In the first view (the prescient view), man has control; his free will is sovereign and becomes the determining factor in God’s election.
 God can provide the way of salvation through Jesus Christ, but man must choose Christ for himself in order to make salvation real.
-Ultimately, this view makes God powerless and robs Him of His sovereignty.
-This view puts the Creator at the mercy of the creature; if God wants people in heaven, He has to hope that man will freely choose His way of salvation.
+Ultimately, this view diminishes the biblical understanding of God's sovereignty.
+This view puts the Creator's provision of salvation at the mercy of the creature; if God wants people in heaven, He has to hope that man will freely choose His way of salvation.
 In reality, the prescient view of election is no view of election at all, because God is not really choosing—He is only confirming.
 It is man who is the ultimate chooser.

 The Augustinian view is not without problems of its own.
 Critics have claimed that this view robs man of his free will.
 If God chooses those who will be saved, then what difference does it make for man to believe?
 Why preach the gospel?
 Furthermore, if God elects according to His sovereign will, then how can we be responsible for our actions?
 These are all good and fair questions that need to be answered.
 A good passage to answer these questions is Romans 9, the most in-depth passage dealing with God’s sovereignty in election.